myrmlbst/transcribe.AI/README.md

 - Task: Translation
 - Model: ```Xenova/nllb-200-distilled-600M```
 - Features:
-  - Supports translation between multiple languages
+  - Supports translation into multiple languages
   - Uses the NLLB (No Language Left Behind) architecture
   - Distilled version for improved performance

 Both models are implemented using Web Workers to ensure smooth performance and prevent blocking the main thread during processing.
 ## Licensing
 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/myrmlbst/transcribe.AI/blob/main/LICENSE) file for details.

+## Contribution Status
+**Open to contributions;** If you have any suggestions, improvements, or features you think would suit this project, feel free to open an issue or submit a pull request.

 # To run the program on your local machine:
 ## React + Vite
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.